Skip to content

 If you’ve been eyeing Japan’s tough little workhorses, 2010 is a sweet spot for Canadian buyers.
 Thanks to the 15-year import rule, many 2010 Kei trucks are admissible now—giving you access to low-mileage, commercial-grade vehicles that sip fuel, squeeze through alleys, and claw through Canadian winters with available 4WD/AWD.
 This guide compares the most popular 2010 Kei trucks—what they’re best at, what to watch for, and how to think about total cost.

 New to landed costs, duties and taxes?
-Get a clear, step-by-step breakdown in How Much Does It Cost to Import a JDM Car to Canada.
+Get a clear, step-by-step breakdown in/post/how-much-does-it-cost-to-import-a-How Much Does It Cost to Import a JDM Car to Canada.

 A 2010 white Honda Acty